Carefully read everything on this page.

 There are promo codes available for your audiobooks that you can use for marketing purposes.
 These codes should be given to reviewers, especially professionals such as those in the media.
 With the code they can download a free copy of the audiobook.
 Take full advantage of these.
 There are 50 codes available.

-You can send your promo codes to professional audiobook reviewers, get early reviews from your street team or beta readers, run a social media giveaway for fans and newsletter subscribers, or swap codes with your peers and trade reviews for each other’s books.
+You can send your promo codes to professional audiobook reviewers, get early reviews from your street team or beta readers, run a social media giveaway for fans and newsletter subscribers, and/or swap codes with your peers and trade reviews for each other’s books.

 Contact the media producer for your codes: firstname.lastname@example.org.